dnlongen/RegLister/README.md

 1. Add support for analyzing offline registries
 2. Add a "top n" function to report only the "n" largest data values
-3. Add support for a remote Windows registry